pdf-association/pdf-corpora/README.md

 To serve as a reference for software developers and practitioners interested in best-practices for creating tagged and accessible PDF files, the PDF Association's PDF/UA Competence Center has posted a set of 10 PDF documents conforming to ISO 14289-1 PDF/UA-1.

 ## Matterhorn Protocol 1.02
 - https://www.pdfa.org/resource/the-matterhorn-protocol-1-02/

+ The PDF Association's PDF/UA Competence Center developed the Matterhorn Protocol as a list of all the possible ways to fail PDF/UA.
+Following the requirements of PDF/UA, the document consists of 31 checkpoints comprised of 136 Failure Conditions.
+The Matterhorn Protocol 1.02 (PDF, 339kB, 2014-06-26) is delivered as a PDF file conforming to PDF/UA-1 (ISO 14289-1) and to PDF/A-2a (ISO 19005-2) and is a reference-quality PDF/UA file.

 ## Altona Test Suite
 - http://www.eci.org/en/downloads

 The Altona Test Suite is a set of highly technical PDF files and patches specifically designed for testing ISO 15930 PDF/X compliance and color accuracy including transparency blending, font handling, smooth shades, gray balance, overprinting, etc.

 ## 3D PDF Consortium Showcase
 - http://3dpdfconsortium.org/showcase/